Category: HagDyke

 Sleeping Arrangements

-There are bunks in the Scouters Room (4), Priestman Room (6), Dutch Room (16), and Findlay Room (10).
+There are bunks in the Henderson Room (4), Priestman Room (6), Dutch Room (16), and Findlay Room (10).
 Bunks and mattresses must not be moved around without the Warden’s permission.

 Fire Risks